briansandall/v6/README.md

 	> git checkout -b feature_branch

-* Create a new branch based off of the 'installed' branch for each feature unless it depends on an earlier feature not yet merged
+* Create a new branch based off of the 'master' branch for each feature unless it depends on an earlier feature not yet merged

 3. Make changes to the feature_branch and commit them